FuelLabs/fuel-station/fuel-station-book/src/3_gasless_token_transfer.md

   - the stable coin of value `0x64` as input
   - sending `0x64` value of this coin to a random receiver address
 - It then uses the paymaster client to get the gascoin and send the transaction
-- post succesfull run, `bun run stable-coin-balance-example` should show the balance of the to be `0`, as all of the stable coin has been transferred to the receiver.
+- post succesfull run, `bun run gasless-token-example-balance` should show the balance of the to be `0`, as all of the stable coin has been transferred to the receiver.

 ### Initializing the gas paymaster client